acenet-arc/cloud_from_a_to_z/_episodes/creating-a-keypair.md

 > The home directory path will look different on different operating systems.
 On Linux it might look like `/home/cgeroux` but on windows using mobaXterm it might look like `/home/mobaxterm` or on a Mac like `/Users/cgeroux`.
 {: .callout}

 So far we have been using what are known as **absolute paths**.
 An absolute path is a path which starts with a `/` that is they start from the root of the file system.
 Absolute paths reference the same location no matter where they are used.
 There are also paths known as **relative paths** which are relative to your current working directory.
 These can either start with a `.` to indicate the current directory (e.g. `./Documents/pictures`), or the can just start with the directory name (e.g. `Documents/pictures`).
 This is different from an absolute directory which always begins with a `/`.

-Lets try moving up to the parent directory using a relative path.
+In addition to the `.` shorthand for the current directory there is a `..` shorthand for parent directory of the current directory.
+Lets try moving up to the parent directory using a relative path using the `..` shorthand.
 ~~~
 $ cd ..
 $ pwd